SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/TeamsBot/DataMiner_Teams_bot.md

 To add a command for the Teams bot to your DMS, create an Automation script in the folder "bot" in the DMS.

 > [!TIP]
-> For examples of command scripts, refer to [ChatOps Extensions](https://github.com/SkylineCommunications/ChatOps-Extensions) on GitHub.
+> For examples of command scripts, refer to [Custom Command Examples](https://github.com/SkylineCommunications/ChatOps-Extensions/tree/main/CustomCommandExamples) on GitHub.

 ### Input and output of the commands